raphaelmansuy/tutorials/23_google_agent_adk.md

 )
 ```

-This pattern is ideal for complex workflows with clear division of responsibilities[^4_5].
+This pattern is ideal for complex workflows with clear division of responsibilities.

 ### Agent-as-Tool Pattern

-The agent-as-tool pattern allows one agent to use another agent as a tool[^4_2]:
+The agent-as-tool pattern allows one agent to use another agent as a tool:

 ```python
 # Define a specialist agent